 Also known as retinol, Vitamin A is one of the vitamins for skin complexion which assists in the repair of normal skin.
-It protects the skin against sun damage as well as keeping inflammation at bay.
+It protects the skin against sun damage as well as keeps inflammation at bay.
 So if you see an ingredient on the label of a skincare product with “retinoids”, then that is vitamin A for you.
-They reduce the fine lines and wrinkles by increasing the production of collagen.
+They reduce fine lines and wrinkles by increasing the production of collagen.
 They also assist in the production of new blood vessels which assist in giving one a healthy glow by assisting with the coloration of the skin.

-The best food sources are sweet potatoes, beef liver, spinach, carrots, pumpkin pie.
+The best food sources are sweet potatoes, beef liver, spinach, carrots, and pumpkin pie.
 The amount recommended for adults per day is 700 mcg.